eunho26/eunho26.github.io/_projects/phd.md

 <!-- 주석 내용 6 -->

 ## Three-Point Axial Engagement: The Key to Low-Ratio Plate Harmonics
-The reducer integrates a housing, a ball-driven wave generator, a lower ring, a plate flexspline, and a circular spline, where the wave generator’s axial CAM grooves are phased at 120° to enforce tri-contact engagement.
-As it rotates, steel balls riding the grooves generate axial forces that elastically deform the plate flexspline into simultaneous tooth engagement at three evenly spaced zones.
-This three-point layout is the “sweet spot” for low ratios: two-point contact cannot go sufficiently low without compromising tooth geometry, while four-point contact reduces per-zone engagement below practical torque limits.
-By distributing load over 120° segments and sustaining ~25% total tooth engagement, the design maintains reliable torque transmission while leveraging the low-force axial deformation advantage over radial alternatives.
+The reducer consists of a housing, a ball-driven wave generator, a lower ring, a plate flexspline, and a circular spline, with axial CAM grooves phased at 120° to realize tri-contact engagement.
+During rotation, steel balls in the grooves apply axial forces that deform the plate flexspline and engage the circular spline at three evenly spaced zones.
+Two-point contact cannot reach low ratios without challenging tooth geometry, while four-point contact lowers per-zone engagement and limits torque capacity.
+The three-point design shares load over 120° segments and keeps about 25% total tooth engagement, supporting torque transmission with lower deformation force than radial approaches.

 ---